ve9u/vgangireddy/content/posts/sql-post-1.md

 draft: true

 ---
- for constituting more complex queries in further chapters.

 The order of these clauses also importent which will define the syntax of the SQL query.

 \## Basic clauses: